Hamilton Mall: Renovations

-Store closures
+Closure

 On August 22, 2018, it was announced that Sears would be closing as part of a plan to close 46 stores nationwide.
 The store closed on November 25, 2018.
 On February 28, 2019, it was announced that JCPenney would also be closing on July 5, 2019 as part of a plan to close 27 stores nationwide which left Macy's as the sole anchor.
 In November 2019, discount department store Shoppers World opened in the first floor of the shuttered JCPenney.

 In 2019, the Hamilton Township Office of Economic Development designated the Hamilton Mall as an area in need of redevelopment; the mall lost over $40 million in value since 2017.
 Despite losing two anchors and some chain stores, the mall has largely survived the retail apocalypse, due in part to the mall's increasing number of independently-owned specialty businesses and non-retail tenants, as well as being the only enclosed mall in both Atlantic and Cape May Counties.

 In July 2019, Kravco sold the mall to Namdar Realty Group, a Great Neck, New York-based commercial real estate firm that specializes in distressed shopping malls.

-On August 27, 2021 it was announced that Shoppers World would close in Fall 2021 after two years in operation.
-Shoppers World cited a decline in foot traffic as well as the COVID-19 pandemic.
-This will leave Macy's as the sole anchor in the mall.
+On August 27, 2021 it was announced that Shoppers World would be closing permanently after two years of operation in the fall of 2021.
+This would leave Macy's as the sole anchor in the mall.

+In May 2024 signs announcing the arrival of Home Living Furniture have gone up in the mall-side windows.
+The regional chain has existing stores across the Mid-Atlantic area, including two in New Jersey in Howell and Eatontown.
+They officially opened in July 2024.

+In recent years, the Hamilton Mall has seen a decline in foot traffic, alongside an increase in vacancy rate.

+In March 9 2025 Mountain Development Corp bought 50% of the mall from Namdar Realty Group.